 - The desire to not waste anything

-Hoarders can be confused with people that collect items, however, hoarding is different from collecting.
-Collectors of stamps or baseball cards, deliberately search for specific items and take care of their collections by organizing them.
+Hoarders can be confused with people who collect items; however, hoarding differs from collecting.
+Collectors of stamps or baseball cards deliberately search for specific items and take care of their collections by organizing them.
 Although collections may seem to take up a lot of room, they do not appear as clutter.
-They also do not create health risks for the individual.
+They also do not create health risks to the individual.

-Hoarding is a difficult problem to treat.
-When friends and loved ones make an attempt to help, this is often characterized by a gentle or forceful coaxing of the hoarder to release unneeded or unwanted possessions.
-While this may bring temporary relief, it certainly isn’t a permanent solution, as the hoarder will continue to accumulate possessions until the problem resurfaces.
-In addition, this often makes the problem worse by increasing anxiety levels in an individual who may already be dealing with an underlying mental health condition.
+Hoarding is a complex problem to treat.
+When friends and loved ones attempt to help, this is often characterized by a gentle or forceful coaxing of the hoarder to release unneeded or unwanted possessions.
+While this may bring temporary relief, it isn’t a permanent solution, as the hoarder will continue accumulating possessions until the problem resurfaces.
+In addition, this often worsens the situation by increasing anxiety levels in an individual who may already be dealing with an underlying mental health condition.

 Compulsive hoarding has various types of treatment.
-While both medicine and therapy are key aspects to helping compulsive hoarders, the addition of cognitive behavioral therapy (or behavior modification therapy) to treat the underlying cause of the behavior are often the best course of action.
+While both medicine and therapy are vital to helping compulsive hoarders, the addition of cognitive behavioral therapy (or behavior modification therapy) to treat the underlying cause of the behavior is often the best course of action.

-The treatment program is often long, and fairly slow moving, as hoarders are typically quite anxious by nature.
-Moving slowly and altering behaviors at a speed that they are comfortable with is often the most effective way to combat compulsive hoarding.
+The treatment program is often long and relatively slow-moving, as hoarders are typically quite anxious by nature.
+Moving slowly and altering behaviors at a speed they are comfortable with is often the most effective way to combat compulsive hoarding.

-Therapists typically work to address the problem by earning the trust of the patient, and then slowly working to make them realize how hoarding is harmful, before ultimately working out a step-by-step program to modify the behaviors’ at its core.
-The complications when treating compulsive hoarders are often magnified by the hoarder not believing that the behavior itself is a problem.
-Addressing the issue and then slowly working to address the behavior, as opposed to just getting rid of the hoarded possessions, helps to keep it from happening again once the patient is finally ready to discard items.
+The complications when treating compulsive hoarders are often magnified by the hoarder not believing that the behavior is a problem.
+Therapists typically work to address the problem by earning the patient’s trust, then slowly working to make them realize how hoarding is harmful before ultimately working out a step-by-step program to modify the behaviors at its core.
+Addressing the issue and then slowly working to address the behavior, instead of just getting rid of the hoarded possessions, helps to keep it from happening again once the patient is finally ready to discard items.

 Why Hire a Therapist?

-Hoarding is a compulsion that mostly affects individuals that don’t necessarily see it as a problem.
-The act of cleaning a hoarder’s house or forcing them to remove certain objects often causes undue stress and ultimately becomes counterproductive.
-Once hoarded items are gone, the behavior or underlying psychological condition can remain unaddressed, making ongoing therapy sessions more important.
+Hoarding is a compulsion that primarily affects individuals that don’t necessarily see it as a problem.
+Cleaning a hoarder’s house or forcing them to remove particular objects often causes undue stress and ultimately becomes counterproductive.
+Once hoarded items are gone, the behavior or underlying psychological condition can remain unaddressed, making ongoing therapy sessions more critical.

 Hoarders are often unaware that they have a problem until loved ones discover what kind of conditions they are living in.
 Once this happens, it’s best to contact a mental health professional – with experience in compulsive hoarding – for help.
-Only he or she can properly help your loved one with any underlying psychological conditions as well as understand the root of the behavior, instead of just addressing the visible symptoms.
-Remember, getting rid of the extraneous items doesn’t relieve the underlying problem.
+Only they can properly help your loved one with any underlying psychological conditions and understand the root of the behavior instead of just addressing the visible symptoms.
+Remember, removing extraneous items doesn’t relieve the underlying problem.

 What to Look for When Finding a Therapist.

-When looking for a therapist, finding one with experience in hoarding is ideal, but since this is a rather new condition, a therapist with experience in obsessive-compulsive behavior, or anxiety disorders, is often qualified to handle most hoarding cases.
+When looking for a therapist, finding one with experience in hoarding is ideal, but since this is a relatively new condition, a therapist with expertise in obsessive-compulsive behavior, or anxiety disorders, is often qualified to handle most hoarding cases.
 Search TherapyTribe.com to find a qualified therapist today – don’t wait to get the help you need.

 Hoarding disorder.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed June 13, 2019.